Chevalier de Folard

-Jean Charles, Chevalier de Folard, commonly referred to as the Chevalier de Folard, 13 February 1669 – 23 March 1752, was a French soldier and military theorist who championed the use of infantry columns rather than the prevailing trend towards linear formations.
-Although his tactics were generally dismissed in his lifetime and he died in obscurity, his ideas remained influential in the long-running debate on military theory that followed.
+The Chevalier de Folard (13 February 1669 – 23 March 1752) was a professional soldier from Avignon which at the time was part of the Papal State.
+A military theorist, he championed the use of infantry columns, rather than the prevailing preference for linear formations.
+Although his ideas were generally dismissed by contemporaries and he died in obscurity, they remained influential in the long-running debate on tactics that followed.

 Personal details

-Jean Charles de Folard was born on 13 February 1669 to Jérôme de Folard (1631–1706), a Professor of Law, and Madeleine de Ruffi (died 1688).
+Jean Charles de Folard was born 13 February 1669 to Jérôme de Folard (1631–1706), a Professor of Law, and Madeleine de Ruffi (died 1688).
 Originally from England, the Folard family settled in Savoy during the 13th century, before moving to Avignon at the end of the 16th.